How to Write Powerful, Targeted Volunteer Recruitment Ads

 It’s not “HEY WE NEED 5 PEOPLE TO HELP!”
 It’s “Friend, your time will make an impact on this cause we both care about.”

-Considering your volunteer recruitment audience is not about completing high-level segment definitions.
-It’s about considering them as humans and as real people who have limited time and attention, just like you.
-It’s about respecting and attempting to understand the needs, motivations, and barriers that your audience might experience.
+Considering the audience of your volunteer recruitment ad is not about completing high-level segment definitions.
+It’s about considering them as real human beings who have limited time and attention, just like you.
+It’s about respecting and attempting to understand the needs, motivations, and barriers your audience might experience.

 You need to pause and consider these things because you obviously already think your message is great.
 You’re sold!
 You love your organization and everyone (EVERYONE) should be as involved and passionate as you!
 This passion vortex is hard to escape and makes it difficult to remember that not everyone will share your passion.